 How Mature Is Your Industry In Its Adoption Of 3D Printing?
 [Infographic]

 [Image credit: EOS]

 3D printing is now being used across many industries for prototyping, product development and production.
-From automotive to construction, industries can benefit from faster lead times, greater design freedom and toolless manufacturing offered by 3D printing.
+From automotive to construction, industries are adopting 3D printing to drive digital transformation, benefiting from faster lead times, greater design freedom and digital manufacturing.

 However, many companies remain hesitant about embracing 3D printing, often out of a lack of understanding of how the technology is currently being used in their sector, and uncertainty as to whether it is the right time to invest.

 To help companies better understand how 3D printing is evolving across industries, we’ve put together a Maturity Chart highlighting 8 key industries.
 Check out our infographic below:

 The chart is divided into four main adoption stages, which we’ve described below.

 - Early stage.
 At this stage, early adopters are only just beginning to investigate the capabilities of the technology.
 While there are a lot of R&D initiatives and pilot projects, actual real-life case studies are few and far between.